Student Loan Information

 You can request a mandatory forbearance for the following reasons:

-- You qualify for partial repayment of your loans under the U.S. Department of Defense Student Loan Repayment Program.
+- Department of Defense Student Loan Repayment Program participation

-You must apply by making a request to your loan servicer.
-In some cases, youmust provide documentation to support your request.
+Make a request to your loan servicer.
+In some cases, you must provide documentation to support your request.

 Deferment allows you to temporarily postpone payments when you meet specific eligibility criteria.
 Common types of deferment include in-school, unemployment, economic hardship, or residency.
 Interest does not accrue during deferment.